Storm Chase Details

 Chase Recap:

-This seemed to be the main event of this system, with the possibility of many supercells firing off the dryline and some convection along the warm front producing tornadoes.
-The SPC had outlooked most of southern and southeast Kansas with a 15% hatched tornado.
+This seemed to be the main event of this system, with the possibility of many supercells firing off the dryline.
+I also expected some convection along the warm front producing tornadoes.
+The SPC had outlooked most of southern and southeast Kansas with a 15% hatched tornado(kiss of death).
 The plan, for me anyway, was to skip the warm front and hope for something good off the dryline.

-Unfortunately the dryline was oriented more SW to NE and so was the instability axis – Something I’ve really hated in previous setups.
-It was something Eric Treece taught me years ago, and to this day I have to have seen a good storm when the instability axis is oriented that way.
+Unfortunately the dryline was oriented more SW to NE and so was the instability axis.
+Something I’ve really hated in previous setups.
 The other kicker was the 850mb winds – they were dry, hot and from the southwest.
 This was a concern of mine for 4-5 days out and were further amplified more when looking at the morning mesoanalysis and soundings from AMA and OUN.
 Our storms would be blown-dry literally, and that’s pretty much what happened.

-As the hordes were bailing west, I went south towards the storm coming out of Roger Mills county, arriving in Seiling as the storm was Tornado warned.
-Unfortunately it seemed elevated, but I got into some 1″ hail and got to test a new camera out a bit.
-The storm did eventually cycle and produced a nice wall cloud for about 5 minutes before completely dissipating into thin air.
+As the hordes were bailing west, I went south towards the storm coming out of Roger Mills county.
+I arrived to the storm right as a tornado warning was issued for it.
+Unfortunately the base was pretty high, but I did get into some hail.
+The storm did eventually cycle and produced a nice wall cloud for about 5 minutes.
+The storm then went ahead and dissipated into thin air.
 Meanwhile, there were tornadoes going on up north.